da7a90/ProjetGenieLogiciel/README.md

 # ProjetGenieLogiciel

- A simple maven project integration with jenkins and sonarqube.
+ A simple maven project integration with jenkins and sonarqube done for a school project.